 Other Fiberglass Trailer Brands in North America

 Scamp – Made in MN.
 Plywood or OSB floor, with fiberglass underneath but not on top.
 Single hull, carpet walls with Reflectix behind them.
 Some wood in the shell.
-Old Scamp trailers had vinyl headliner but newer ones have fabric headliner.
+Old Scamp trailers had vinyl headliners but newer ones have fabric headliners.
 Video of the factory here.

 Escape – Made in British Columbia, Canada.
 Fiberglass single-hull with frames constructed out of steel tubing.
 A factory tour shows hidden wood framing in the walls.
 Vinyl flooring.
 The headliner/wall covering is vinyl laminated onto 3/8” foam, creating an R-5 insulation value.

-EggCamper – Double hull.
-Bubble foil insulation between walls but not contiguous all around trailer (only in some parts not others).
+EggCamper – Double-hull.
+Bubble foil insulation between walls but not contiguous all around the trailer (only in some parts, not others).
 Owner Jim hurt his back and wasn’t building for a while.
 The website claims they will start building again.